 Carefully Safeguarding Your Rights and Interests

 Florida ranks third in divorce, with Florida’s family courts processing roughly 50,000 divorce filings each year.
-More than 15 percent of the state’s population is divorced or separated.
+More than 15% of the state’s population is divorced or separated.
 In South Florida, high-asset divorces involving individuals with very high net worth are commonplace.

 When involved in a divorce case, individuals in Broward County who are famous or have a high net worth are usually considered high-stakes clients.